lnishan/dbhw4/README.md

 double result5 = mydb.query("LAX", "IAH");
 ```

-### Efficiency
+### Results

-All the results below were tested with no optimizations
+*All the results below were tested with no compiler optimizations as was required by the course TAs*

 > **Date:** 12:48 PM (UTC+8), June 6, 2016
 > **Hardware:** 50GB Vmware Disk, 4GB RAM, 1 vCore (Guest VM, Host: 1TB SSHD, 16GB RAM, i7-3770)